 Another simple solution for how to go green at home is to change just one 75-watt light bulb to a more energy-efficient compact fluorescent light bulb (CFL) and you’ll save your family as much as $60 a year in energy costs.
 Since lighting accounts for almost 25% of the average home’s electricity bill, these savings add up quickly.
 You can also save by unplugging those rarely used appliances, turning lights off when they’re not necessary, and switching off your personal computer at bedtime.
 A free energy audit from your provider will help point out the areas most in need of improvement.
-You may also want to read these 11 easy ways to save energy at home.
+Here are 20 green ways to lower your electricity bill.

 3. Shop at a Local Farmer’s Market

 Local farmer’s markets have the same quality produce – if not better – than your national grocer, and at a much cheaper price.
 Locally grown fruits and vegetables bypass the packaging and distribution costs of the major producers, which not only saves you money, but cuts down on delivery trucks’ CO2 emissions.
 Buying local produce sans packaging also helps reduce the influx of BPA-laden, non-decomposable packaging.
 Support your local farmers, especially those using organic or certified natural methods.
 Visit Local Harvest to find farms, farmer’s markets, CSA’s, and co-ops in your area.